xxxxdc/xxxxdc.github.io/_pages/about.md

 <!-- 给手动标题加类名，确保不被隐藏 -->
 <h1 id="aboutme" class="manual-title">About Me (<a href=".../assets/CV-Dongchen_Xie.pdf">CV</a>)</h1>
 <hr style="border: 0; border-top: 1px solid #ddd; margin: 10px 0;">
 Hi!
-I am Dongchen, coming from Hubei, China.
+I am Dongchen, you can call me Easton.
+I come from Hubei, China.
+Before stepping into university, I spent most of my life in my hometown, Suizhou.

 Fortunately, I will be a Ph.D. student supervised by [Prof. Heqing Huang](https://5hadowblad3.github.io/) in the Department of Computer Science (CS), [City University of Hong Kong (CityU)](https://www.cityu.edu.hk/) from Fall 2026.